News

 “I would have to tell you that’s probably our biggest issue, is defensively,” Milam said.
 The Saints made two fielding errors Wednesday night.

-The Saints have an off day on the Fourth of July to rest, regroup, and get ready for a Friday Night matchup against the San Diego Sunrays at 6:05 PM at Jackie Robinson field.
-Here’s to hoping they can have a better night in the field, and the offense performs like Saints fans know it can.
+The Saints have an off day on the Fourth of July to rest, regroup, and get ready for a Friday night matchup against the San Diego Sunrays at 6:05 PM at Jackie Robinson Field.
+Here’s to hoping they can have a better night on the field, and the offense performs like Saints fans know it can.

 Contributors: